 Carotid-cavernous fistulas are abnormal connections between the cavernous sinus and the internal carotid artery, external carotid artery, their branches, or both.
 There are 2 broad categories of carotid-cavernous fistulas—direct and indirect—each of which has a markedly different clinical presentation.
-In this article, the authors discuss the clinical presentation, pathogenesis, and diagnostic steps for this disease entity.
-Furthermore, this article provides an in-depth review of the current and recently described treatments for carotid-cavernous sinus fistulas, including the most common strategy of endovascular repair via transarterial or transvenous embolization.
+In this article, the author discusses the clinical presentation, pathogenesis, and novel methods of diagnosis for this disease entity.
+This article provides an in-depth review of the current treatments for carotid-cavernous sinus fistulas, including the endovascular repair via transarterial or transvenous embolization.

 • Carotid-cavernous sinus fistulas are direct communications between the cavernous sinus and the carotid arterial system.

-• “Direct” carotid-cavernous sinus fistulas are abnormal communications between the internal carotid artery and cavernous sinus, while “indirect” carotid-cavernous fistulas are aberrant connections between the branches of the internal or external carotid arterial system.
+• “Direct” carotid-cavernous sinus fistulas are abnormal communications between the internal carotid artery and the cavernous sinus, whereas “indirect” carotid-cavernous fistulas are aberrant connections between the branches of the internal or external carotid arterial system and the cavernous sinus.

 • “Direct” carotid-cavernous sinus fistulas are typically caused by head trauma or a ruptured cavernous carotid aneurysm and present in a dramatic fashion with proptosis, ophthalmoplegia, and loss of vision.
 “Indirect” or “dural” carotid-cavernous fistulas typically present in elderly women with hypertension in a more subtle fashion.
 Both types of carotid-cavernous sinus fistulas can be closed successfully with modern neuro-interventional techniques.